-HpoCaseAnnotator can download the latest version of Human Phenotype Ontology (HPO) in JSON format.
-The JSON file (~25 MB) is downloaded into HpoCaseAnnotator data folder which is located in your home directory.
-The download needs to be done once (and can be updated as necessary).
+The app will automatically download the newest version of Human Phenotype Ontology (HPO) in OBO format, the file has ~5 MB.
+This needs to be done once (and can be updated as necessary).
+We download a copy of the OBO file so that the App can autocomplete the HPO terms names and labels.

-Click on Download button to download the JSON file.